jixiaojie/CarND-Extended-Kalman-Filter-Project/README.md

 The goals / steps of this project are the following:

-* Your code should compile.
+* 1.Your code should compile.
-* px, py, vx, vy output coordinates must have an RMSE <= [.11, .11, 0.52, 0.52] when using the file: "obj_pose-laser-radar-synthetic-input.txt" which is the same data file the simulator uses for Dataset 1.
+* 2.px, py, vx, vy output coordinates must have an RMSE <= [.11, .11, 0.52, 0.52] when using the file: "obj_pose-laser-radar-synthetic-input.txt" which is the same data file the simulator uses for Dataset 1.
-* Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
+* 3.Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
-* Your Kalman Filter algorithm handles the first measurements appropriately.
+* 4.Your Kalman Filter algorithm handles the first measurements appropriately.
-* Your Kalman Filter algorithm first predicts then updates.
+* 5.Your Kalman Filter algorithm first predicts then updates.
-* Your Kalman Filter can handle radar and lidar measurements.
+* 6.Your Kalman Filter can handle radar and lidar measurements.
-* Your algorithm should avoid unnecessary calculations.
+* 7.Your algorithm should avoid unnecessary calculations.

 ### [Rubric](https://review.udacity.com/#!/rubrics/748/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-#### Your code should compile.
+#### 1.Your code should compile.
 I compile project by following instructions:

 1. mkdir build